codeplayr/alphacate/README.md

 Smoothed Moving Average                 |periods, startIndex, endIndex, sliceOffset, lazyEvaluation, maxTickDuration Stochastic Oscillator                   |periods, startIndex, endIndex, smaPeriods, sliceOffset, lazyEvaluation, maxTickDuration

-See the table below for a description of the particular option property
+See the table below for a description of the particular option property.

 Option property     |Type       |Description
 --------------------|-----------|------------------------
-periods             |Number     |The time periods to calculate the indicator startIndex          |Number     |The index for passed data serie to start the calulation endIndex            |Number     |The index for passed data serie to end the calculation sliceOffset         |Boolean    |Omit items in result collection used for inital period calculation fastPeriods         |Number     |The time periods for the fast moving average slowPeriods         |Number     |The time periods for the slow moving average
+periods             |Number     |The time periods to calculate the indicator startIndex          |Number     |The index for the passed data serie to start the calulation endIndex            |Number     |The index for the passed data serie to end the calculation sliceOffset         |Boolean    |Omit items in result collection used for inital period calculation fastPeriods         |Number     |The time periods for the fast moving average slowPeriods         |Number     |The time periods for the slow moving average